Curriculum and Instruction

 Maintain confidentiality and privacy of all DeSoto County Schools’ records

 Liliana Rangel is our Spanish interpreter/translator for DeSoto County Schools.
 Ms. Rangel is available to come to your campus to serve as an interpreter in meetings between the school and parents.
 She can also translate written documents from English into Spanish if they are resources the entire district can use.
-To request translation services, you will follow procedures outlined on her district page.
+To request translation services, you will simply follow the instructions outlined on the Translation Services of our EL Department website.
 There are electronic forms to complete in order to coordinate your needs with Ms. Rangel's availability.
 She is one person serving all 42 schools, and we are thankful to have her on our English Learners team!

 Ms. Rangel is an energetic and encouraging professional and is always eager to help, but be sure to give yourself plenty of time to coordinate meetings with her since she is often interpreting at various campuses across the district.